ggordonhall/lyrics_gen/README.md

-lyrics_gen
+Lyrical.im

-A flask website that uses the markovify library to create humorous pop lyrics.
+A pop lyric generator which uses the markovify library to create humorous pop lyrics.
+Website built using a lightweight Flask backend.